Smoke Detector vs. Fire Alarm: What’s the Difference?

 2 63 Smoke-Detector-vs.-Fire-Alarm-What's-the-Difference Desktop

 When it comes to homeowners discussing security, it’s easy to hear the words smoke detector and fire alarm being used interchangeably.
 But when it comes to how they actually go about protecting your home, there’s a little more to the story than that.
 Fires are caused every day for any number of reasons, whether someone’s in the home or not.
+Protecting your home with the proper device can help you ensure that your home and family are safe in the worst-case scenario.
 Here’s what you need to know about the difference between a smoke detector and a fire alarm.

 How They Work

 Smoke detectors are generally seen in smaller homes while fire alarms are used in larger buildings.
 If you have a luxury home, it’s highly recommended that you get a working fire alarm.
 This way, if there’s a fire in one wing of the home, the central alarm will alert everyone as opposed to just one section of the house.
-It’s also important to ensure that the fire alarm is correctly connected to all of the smoke detectors in the home.
-About 2/3 of fatalities from fires were caused because the owners of the property either didn’t have an alert system, or because their system wasn’t in working order.
+It’s also important to ensure the fire alarm is correctly connected to all the smoke detectors in the home.
 Smoke detectors need to be in the major areas of the home, including one in every bedroom.

 Additional Benefits

-• Sprinkler systems to put the fire out immediately
+• Sprinkler Systems: Put the fire out immediately with integrated sprinkler systems.

-• Alarm box to call authorities as soon as the system is triggered
+• Automatic Communication: Alarm box to call authorities as soon as the system is triggered for rapid assistance.

-• Transmitters to call for help if the resident is elderly or otherwise impaired
+• Assistance for Vulnerable Residents: Transmitters call for help if the resident is elderly or otherwise impaired.

-• Warning lights for those with hearing impairments
+• Adaption for Diverse Needs: Warning lights in addition to sound for those with hearing impairments.

-Fire alarms that are more than 10 years old should likely be looked at by a professional — especially if the home is on a connected system.
-It helps to have a trained technician ensure that not only is everything working properly, but also that it will continue to work without fail as the years roll by.
+Fire alarms that are more than 10 years old should likely be looked at by a professional—especially if the home is on a connected system.
+It helps to have a trained technician to ensure that everything is working properly and that it will continue to work without fail for the foreseeable future.
+That way, if the worst-case scenario ever does occur, you will be able to get everyone in your home out safe and sound and call the proper authorities as soon as possible.

-The right mechanism for you depends on the size of your home and as well as the people living in it.
-Calling Brinks Home™ today for a free quote can make it easier to determine the right choice for you.
+The right mechanism for you depends on the size of your home as well as the people living in it.
+Contact Brinks Home™ today for a free quote and learn how life and home safety devices can protect your home and family from a multitude of scenarios.
+Invest in the safety of your home today and enjoy the peace of mind that comes with robust fire detection and customized alarm system tailored for your life.

 Share via: